- DPT Application Deadlines

 - A Graduate Application (Apply Online)

 - Official transcripts: transcripts to be submitted directly to PTCAS.
-Mail transcripts to APU’s Graduate Center only if admitted into the program.
+Mail transcripts to APU’s Graduate and Professional Center only if admitted into the program.

 - GRE scores

-Request that the results of the Graduate Record Examination (GRE) taken within the last five years be sent directly from the testing agency to APU’s Graduate Center.
+Request that the results of the Graduate Record Examination (GRE) taken within the last five years be sent directly from the testing agency to APU’s Graduate and Professional Center.

 Request letters of recommendation to be submitted by persons well-suited to evaluate qualifications for graduate study and/or physical therapy: one must be from a registered/licensed physical therapist and two from faculty members familiar with academic work in areas closely related to the proposed field of study or responsible persons well-informed about relevant work completed by the student.